Aleshmandr/Pepersistence/README.md

 # Pepersistence

-Extensible save/load system package for Unity engine, designed to simplify the management of game data persistence.
+Extensible save/load system package for Unity game engine, designed to simplify the management of game data persistence.

 ## Installation
 You can install Pepersistence in one of the following ways: